 Sheffield Police Fire Brigade

-Tom Breaks was born in Braford, Yorkshire in 1890, his father Thomas Breaks, aged 31, was from Bingley and was employed as a Fire Plug Inspector in Bradford.
+Tom Breaks was born in Bradford, Yorkshire in 1890, his father Thomas Breaks, aged 31, was from Bingley and was employed as a Fire Plug Inspector in Bradford.
 Toms mother Mary Ann, aged 32, was from Bristol.
 Tom had 3 sisters: Martha, age 11; Eliza Ann, aged 9; Hilda, aged 5.
 He also had an older brother Harry, aged 3, all the children were born in Bradford.

 In 1901 Tom's father had now progressed to Superintendent in Charge of Sunderland Fire Brigade, and the family were now living at 16 East Cross Street, Sunderland, and Tom aged 10 had acquired a younger brother Frank, aged 7.